epeat96/landing-page/README.md

-# Landing Page & Personal Blog Template
+# Personal Landing Page & Blog

-A simple landing page and personal blog starter built with [Astro](https://astro.build) and Tailwind CSS.
-Fork it, customize the content, and deploy it as your own corner of the internet.
+This repository contains the source for my personal website and blog, deployed via GitHub Pages.
+It's built with [Astro](https://astro.build) and Tailwind CSS.
+The site began as a simple starter, so if you're looking for a starting point feel free to fork the repo and make it your own.

 ## Features